metinvan/nodeexp/README.md

    WebPack is the main build tool to concatenate, compress or minify the source code for faster loading / execution time when the application will be deployed to production.

+### Paradigm & Design Patterns

+  The Application was mostly implemented using the modern Functional Programming paradigm.
+Which makes code easier to reason and very intuitive.
+  It also improves handling of asynchronous code, callbacks, parallel processing and threading for future requirements.
+The most significant design patterns are the IIFE and Revealing Module Pattern.

 ### Important Commands

   ```